facelessuser/pyluxa4/docs/src/markdown/commands.md

 ## Color

 The `color` command sets the color on the device.
-The color is specified either in the form `#RRGGBB`, `#RGB`, or using webcolor names. `off` is also accepted and is an alias for `black` which turns off the lights.
+The color can be specified via CSS color syntax including, but not limited to, hex colors, RGB syntax, webcolor names, HSL, etc. Alpha will be ignored and out of gamut colors will be gamut mapped into sRGB.

 You can also use Luxafor's shorthand for the built-in color presets: